-Paul Skinner was filming Seattle’s Pride Parade when his remote-controlled device struck a building and plummeted onto a spectator, knocking her unconscious.
-Mr. Skinner, the owner of an aerial media firm, has now been charged with reckless endangerment for his role in the accident.
+Paul Skinner was filming Seattle’s Pride Parade with his aerial drone, according to The Seattle Times, when his remote-controlled device struck a building and plummeted onto a spectator, knocking her unconscious.
+The Times says that Mr. Skinner, the owner of an aerial media firm, has now been charged with reckless endangerment for his role in the accident.

 Are drones hobby items or aircraft?